 Inform: review your vendor list and get comfortable with how data flows across your business, what type of personal data you collect and who has access.
 If Cloudflare is one of your vendors, and you have determined that you need a DPA in place with Cloudflare, our GDPR compliant DPA is available for download and signature at the link above.

-Assess: undertake a risk assessment within your business and identify any gaps that need to be filled in order to meet GDPR compliance.
+Assess: undertake a risk assessment within your business and identify any gaps that need to be filled in order to meet GDPR requirements.

-Plan: get in touch with us to understand how our products can help meet your compliance needs, and develop an action plan that is mindful of the May 25, 2018 deadline.
+Plan: get in touch with us to understand how our products can help meet your compliance needs, and develop an action plan.

 Act: implement your GDPR compliance program and make GDPR compliance an ongoing discipline.

 The first and most important thing to realize is that the EU concept of “personal data” is much, much broader than the U.S. concept of “PII”.
 Under EU law, personal data means any information relating to an identified or identifiable natural person (“data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
 It doesn't have to be confidential or sensitive to qualify as personal data.

 Cloudflare customers will typically act as the data controller for any personal data made available to Cloudflare in connection with their use of Cloudflare’s web optimization and security services.
 The data controller determines the purposes and means of processing personal data, while the data processor processes data on behalf of the data controller.
 Cloudflare, as the data processor, will process personal data on behalf of our customers in connection with providing the services to our customers.